-My published articles have appeared in The Economist, African Arguments, Thomson Reuters and Next City.
+My published articles have appeared in The Economist, African Arguments, Thomson Reuters, The Christian Science Monitor, 1843 and Next City.
 Links to published pieces are below.

 Please note that these stories get edited.
 In most cases, that makes them better.
 But it also means that I don’t always agree with every word that gets written in them.

 Ugandan oil will not transform the country (with Michael O’Hagan).

 How Uganda’s opposition may respond to defeat in disputed elections.

 Uganda tries to close Bridge International Academies, a chain of for-profit schools.